A Cordial Welcome To Progressive Dublin & Laurens County, Georgia!

 Land Size and Populations:

 Laurens County is the fourth largest county in Georgia based on land size.
 More than 48,000 residents live in the seven municipalities in Laurens County, including Dublin, East Dublin, Dexter, Dudley, Cadwell, Rentz and Montrose.
 More than 15,000 reside in Dublin, the county seat.

 Community Living: Dublin and Laurens County is a spirited community of people who celebrate with not only a “wee bit of Ireland in Georgia” every March, but also throughout the calendar year.
 Here you will find exceptional recreational facilities, cultural activities, a wide range of civic clubs, and a friendly community.
-Thanks to over $20 million in investments, Downtown Dublin has become a preferred destination for shoppers, diners, and visitors.
+Thanks to over $35 million in investments, Downtown Dublin has become a preferred destination for shoppers, diners, and visitors.
 Extended spring and summer seasons are conducive to golf, tennis, fishing and hunting.
 Beach or mountain trips are only three hours away for a change of pace.